 Christie was fond of having a sympathetic character turn out to be a murderer, because these types of characters tend not to be suspected by the reader.
 However, the notion that fans would still find these characters sympathetic after their guilt had become clear beyond a doubt would certainly make her mind boggle.

 Mis-blamed: Rene Clair, director of the 1945 film version, received a lot of criticism for changing the ending of the book.
-A lot of people did not realize that the film's ending came from Christie herself, having changed it upon adapting the novel for the stage in 1943.
+A lot of people did not realize that the basic idea for the film's ending came from Christie herself, having changed it upon adapting the novel for the stage in 1943; Rene Clair simply brought about the Revised Ending in a different (and more convoluted) way.

 And then there's Philip Lombard, who is something of an Anti-Hero in the book regardless of what he did.
 The Russian film version, however, changes that.
 He ceases to be even a semi-likeable character when he rapes an already mentally unstable Vera Claythorne, and it is subtly implied this plays a part in her breakdown at the end.